 A trip to see The Valley of Ten Thousand Smokes is another reason to visit this national park, which is located 260 miles southwest of Anchorage and can only be reached by boat or plane.

-In this post, I’m going to share everything you need to know to visit Katmai National Park and Preserve in 2023.
+In this post, I’m going to share everything you need to know to visit Katmai National Park and Preserve.

 Katmai National Park Facts & Basic Info